EU authorities seize 23 tons of cocaine in biggest ever haul | DW | 24.02.2021

-Investigators uncovered a total of 23 tonnes of cocaine with a street value of billions of euros in a cross-European drugs bust, German customs said Wednesday.
+Investigators uncovered a total of 23 metric tons of cocaine with a street value of billions of euros in a cross-European drugs bust, German customs said Wednesday.

 The cocaine was uncovered in Germany and Belgium.